Abrocitinib

 Jan 14, 2022

-Initial U.S. approval for moderate-to-severe AD in adults
+Initial U.S. approval for refractory moderate-to-severe AD in adults

 Label Revision